 This was indeed delicious, but it was somewhat of a mess to eat.
 Have plenty of napkins on hand if you decide to try it.
 Taking off the shells at the table finds your fingers…well, finger licking messy.

-This was a treat, but not adding it to my permanent database.
-Too much butter, and I’ve got other grilled shrimp recipes that are simpler and just as good.
+If you’re looking for more grilled shrimp recipes, here are a couple more to take a look at.
 Grilled Shrimp and Mahi Mahi Kabobs with Jalapeno Butter is one of my all time favorites.
 Or Chipotle Grilled Shrimp with cilantro, lime and chipotle aioli.

-And let’s all join in for a big hip-hip-hooray for grilling season.
+With all that said, we loved this grilled shrimp recipe and let’s all join in for a big hip-hip-hooray for grilling season.
 As with many across our country, we’ve had a rough and challenging Spring.
 This is a photo I took in our back yard May 2, a few hours after our last last blizzard.
 The sunshine prompted some melting to reveal our first blooming “flowers”. 🙂

 Somewhere under that blanket of wet heavy snow are my reliable red Tulips and lush green grass.